jiankaiwang/ckanext-scheming/README.md

 # ckanext-scheming

 This extension provides a way to configure and share CKAN schemas using a JSON schema description.
-Custom template snippets for editing and display are also supported.
-The original ckanext-scheming version is hosted on github.com/ckan.
-Current ckanext-scheming is the modified version for Taiwan CDC Open Data Portal, and it is compatible with others customized ckan extensions.
+Custom template snippets for editing and display are also supported. **The original ckanext-scheming version is hosted on github.com/ckan.
+Current ckanext-scheming is the modified version for Taiwan CDC Open Data Portal, and it is compatible with others customized ckan extensions**.

 [![Circle CI]()]()

 [![Coverage]()]()

 ## Requirements